Tesla wraps

 Stainless steel changes everything.

 Cybertruck does not have paint.
 The exterior is brushed 304-grade stainless steel.
-Vinyl wraps were never engineered for this surface.
-Most reputable wrap shops will not quote a Cybertruck colour wrap.
+Vinyl wraps were never engineered for this surface, and many third-party wrap shops will not quote a Cybertruck colour wrap.
+Tesla's own service is the exception: it wraps Cybertruck in vinyl for a flat $4,500.

 Adhesion is the core problem.
 The film's pressure-sensitive adhesive is rated for automotive paint.
 On stainless steel it bonds at maybe 60% of designed strength, leading to edge lift, bubbling under temperature swings, and shorter overall lifespan.